 Symptoms most often accompanying escitalopram overdose, alone or in combination with other drugs and/or alcohol, included convulsions, coma, dizziness, hypotension, insomnia, nausea, vomiting, sinus tachycardia, somnolence, and ECG changes (including QT prolongation and very rare cases of torsade de pointes).
 Acute renal failure has been very rarely reported accompanying overdose.

 Establish and maintain an airway to ensure adequate ventilation and oxygenation.
 Gastric evacuation by lavage and use of activated charcoal should be considered.
 Careful observation and cardiac and vital sign monitoring are recommended, along with general symptomatic and supportive care.
 Due to the large volume of distribution of escitalopram, forced diuresis, dialysis, hemoperfusion, and exchange transfusion are unlikely to be of benefit.
 There are no specific antidotes for Lexapro.

 In managing overdosage, consider the possibility of multiple-drug involvement.
 The physician should consider contacting a poison control center for additional information on the treatment of any overdose.

-Lexapro® (escitalopram oxalate) is an orally administered selective serotonin reuptake inhibitor (SSRI).
+Lexapro contains escitalopram, an orally administered selective serotonin reuptake inhibitor (SSRI).
 Escitalopram is the pure S-enantiomer (single isomer) of the racemic bicyclic phthalane derivative citalopram.
-Escitalopram oxalate is designated S-(+)-1-[3-(dimethyl-amino)propyl]-1-(p-fluorophenyl)-5-phthalancarbonitrile oxalate with the following structural formula:
+Escitalopram oxalate is designated S-(+)-1-[3(dimethyl-amino)propyl]-1-(p-fluorophenyl)-5-phthalancarbonitrile oxalate with the following structural formula: